 Finding the right solutions

-For Vita Wei we developed a comprehensive solution aimed at increasing their visibility and reputation.
-This was arrived at through on-going dialogue with the brand to ensure the marketing message was spot on.
+For Vita Wei, we developed a comprehensive solution aimed at increasing its visibility and reputation.
+This was arrived at through ongoing dialogue with the brand to ensure the marketing message was spot on.

 PR, Approaching Fashion Magazines

-We utilized the most effective portals for sharing press releases and created a strong series of news items based on the brands re-launch, their values & the importance of supporting Chinese, home grown labels.
+We utilized the most effective portals for sharing press releases and created a strong series of news items based on the brand re-launch, their values & the importance of supporting Chinese, homegrown labels.

 This led to a host of Chinese fashion media featuring the brand, most notably ‘Marie Claire China’.

-Social Media in China is the beating heart of brand’s communications.
-It was vital to develop and engage with consumers on these platforms, simply because this is where the target audience for Vita Wei were.
-Digital strategy should always be focused on specific groups and aimed directly at them rather than trying to attract consumers to marketing content..
+Social Media in China is the beating heart of brand communications.
+It was vital to develop and engage with consumers on these platforms, simply because this is where the target audience for Vita Wei was.
+Digital strategy should always be focused on specific groups and aimed directly at them rather than trying to attract consumers to marketing content.
 Go to them!